Created in 1998, the University Commission on Gay, Lesbian, Bisexual, and Transgender

 Social Equity and Title IX Office and the

-The purpose of the commission is to improve the climate for diversity within IUP, and to specifically address issues affecting the welfare of lesbian, gay, bisexual, and transgender members of the university community.
+The purpose of the commission is to improve the climate for diversity within IUP, and to specifically address issues affecting the welfare of LGBTQIA+ community members.

 The commission supports multiple campus programs and groups, including:

-LGBTQ Studies is an interdisciplinary minor housed in the College of Humanities and Social Sciences that provides students the opportunity to critically examine diversity in sexual and gender identities.
+LGBTQ Studies is an interdisciplinary minor that provides students the opportunity to critically examine diversity in sexual and gender identities.
 The minor is designed to supplement all majors in the university and provides valuable preparation for careers in all fields, including business,

 criminal justice, education, health care, human services, and the military.

 IUP has established a policy that allows students, faculty, staff, and alumni to indicate their preferred first names to the university community, even if they have not legally changed their first names.
-Read the policy, FAQ, and obtain a request form
+Read the policy and FAQ, and obtain a request form

 through the Preferred First Name Policy page.